TheJumpCloud/jcapi-go/CONTRIBUTING.md

 The API v2 json/yaml spec can be found using the StopLight export link on our documentation page: `https://docs.jumpcloud.com/2.0`.

+Update the version number for each package in `config_v2.json`.

 To generate the API v2 client, run the command below (assuming your API v2 yaml file is `input/index2.yaml`):

 ```